 Eligible licensed health professionals: Residents in Pediatric, Family Practice, Internal Medicine, Psychiatric, or OB/GYN programs or licensed physicians

 Minimum service obligation: Serve 3 years minimum/4 years maximum in rural area

 The purpose of Minnesota’s Loan Forgiveness program is to recruit and retain health care professionals to needed areas and facilities in Minnesota.
 Loan forgiveness is an important benefit for health care professionals as well as health care facilities and communities experiencing a shortage of access to primary health care services.

 The Office of Rural Health and Primary Care (ORHPC), Minnesota Department of Health administers this program.
 It is funded by the State of Minnesota.
-Program eligibility requirements and benefits are established by Minnesota Statutes section 144.1501 authorizing the health professional education loan forgiveness program.
+Program eligibility requirements and benefits are established by Minnesota statute 144.1501, authorizing the health professional loan forgiveness program.

 The Rural Physician Loan Forgiveness Program provides funds for repayment of qualified educational loans for primary care physicians.
 Applicants are responsible for securing their own educational loans.
 Credit card or loans from family members do not qualify.
 Qualified loans include government, commercial and foundation loans for actual costs paid for tuition, reasonable education and living expenses related to the graduate or undergraduate education of a health care professional.

 This is a competitive selection process.
 Selections are made based on suitability for practice as indicated by personal and professional experience and training noted on an application, as well as preference given to those closest to completing their training.
 Preference will be given to applicants who document diverse cultural competencies.
 The number of applicants ORHPC may select for participation varies annually and is contingent upon state funding.